- When is my application due? May I submit it past the deadline? Where can I access the application? What other materials are due?

 - What is the average GPA of accepted graduate applicants?

 - Is the application process different for international students?

 - What are the average GRE, TOEFL, and IELTS scores of accepted graduate applicants?

-- What is the MIT code used by thee Educational Testing Service?
+- What is the MIT code used by the Educational Testing Service?
 What is the Aeronautics and Astronautics code?
 What tests do I need to take?

-- How to I get in touch with the Educational Testing?
+- How do I get in touch with the Educational Testing Service?